SuperWangKai/Luck-Draw/README.md

-# Luck-Draw
+# Lucky-Draw
-Lucy draw program which can be customized.
+Lucky draw program which can be customized.

 #Install
 You should have Python3 and Pillow installed.